-This is another dead simple mid-week recipe.
-Red Pesto Chicken and Rice One Pot is a recipe handed down to me by my mother many years ago, when I first began cooking for my growing family – it didn’t even have a name until just now!
+This Red Pesto Chicken and Rice One Pot is another dead simple mid-week recipe.
+This was a simple recipe handed down to me by my mother many years ago, when I first began cooking for my growing family – it didn’t even have a name until just now!

 Red Pesto Chicken and Rice One Pot is a very simple but tasty recipe, best saved for days you are really short on time.

 As long as you buy a good quality Red Pesto Sauce (I got mine from M&S, but I have seen it in Welcome and Fusion too) you’re guaranteed to end up with a tasty dish.
 Also, it’s important to use a red or wild rice which takes longer to cook to avoid obtaining a mushy rice.
 I used half Camargue Red Rice and half brown rice, both bought from Welcome Speciality Store.

 I usually prepare this dish earlier in the day and leave in the fridge until ready to cook.

 Red Pesto Chicken and Rice One Pot Method: